Umuzi-org/ACN-syllabus/content/data-science/foundational-short-course/2-the-data-science-method/_index.md

 ## It's all connected

 The DSM is not a silver bullet.
 It will not solve all your problems.
-BEing able to do each step in the process will not make you a good data-scientist.
+Being able to do each step in the process will not make you a good data-scientist.
 This is not a sequence of boxes to check.

 It is critical that each step in this process is not thought of as a standalone bot to check.